Morayfield

 Table Chart PROFILE FAQ

-Morayfield lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends
+Morayfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to increase by 14,365 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 38.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where necessary.
+Based on projected demographic shifts, exceptional growth is predicted over the period from 2026 to 2041.
+The suburb of Morayfield is expected to increase by 14,101 persons during this time, reflecting an overall increase of 38.3%.

 Frequently Asked Questions - Population